vbaconnet-ledger/developer-portal/_docs/coin/live-common.md

 ### JS Bridge

 We call it JS Bridge because historically we used to write the support of blockchain in C++, this is referenced as libcore in the code.
 We are working to get rid of libcore and importing everything on Javascript.
-So it's a bridge in javascript for the currency to communicate with the live environment
+So it's a bridge in JavaScript for the currency to communicate with the Live environment

 `src/families/mycoin/bridge/js.ts` is the entry point of a coin integration.
 It must export two bridges: